Business Administration, Master of Business Administration

 - Our graduate students will be able to evaluate ethical situations and offer appropriate recommendations.

-- This test, administered nationwide, assesses what students have learned primarily in courses common to all business majors.
+- The Educational Testing Service (ETS) Major Field Test in Business.
+This test, administered nationwide, assesses what students have learned primarily in courses common to all business majors.
 Results are compared with those of other business students enrolled at selected peer institutions, as well as nationally.

 - Exams, papers, presentations, and projects are course-embedded measures that can be used to assess student performance related to our MBA learning goals.